 Climate change poses a growing challenge for the sustainable development of coastal regions.
 Both climate change mitigation and climate adaptation measures are necessary, requiring coordination with other spheres of activity and land uses in order to resolve or minimize potential conflicts.
-Using case study regions, this project aims is to identify possible solutions and recommendations for action on how spatial planning and integrated coastal zone management can contribute to coordination and potential conflict resolution.
+Using case study regions, this project aimed to identify possible solutions and recommendations for action on how spatial planning and integrated coastal zone management can contribute to coordination and potential conflict resolution.

 The spatial implications of climate change differ significantly across regions.
 In particular, these impacts present challenges for the management of the various economic uses of coastal regions.
 In order for sustainable development to be successful, the creation and implementation of mitigation and adaptation strategies is needed.
 Consequently, the challenges in terms of resources and land use are growing.
 Because of competing land use claims and significantly increased environmental stresses, an early assessment through formal and informal land use planning is needed.
 For instance, one example of this challenge lies in the identification of suitable areas for wind turbines or biomass production.

 Climate change mitigation and adaptation must be linked in an integrated manner in the coastal region.
 In particular, cross-sectoral planning has a major role to play in land use planning.
-Integrated Coastal Zone Management (ICZM) is an instrument that takes into account the different levels of decision-making and could contribute to the sustainable development of coastal region and potential conflict resolution.
+Integrated Coastal Management (ICM) is an instrument that takes into account the different levels of decision-making and could contribute to the sustainable development of coastal region and potential conflict resolution.